OpenSpace/openspace.github.io/docs/tutorials/users/time.md

  - Shift + Space bar will pause time instantly
  - The right arrow key will increase the rate of time (increasing over 0.5 seconds).
  - The left arrow key will decrease the rate of time (decreasing over 0.5 seconds).
- - Shift + the arrow keys will increase/decrease the rate of time immediatly.
+ - Shift + the arrow keys will increase/decrease the rate of time immediately.
  - The number keys will set increasing specific rates of time.
  - ALT / option + number keys will set a decreasing negative rates of time.